tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/git-lfs.md

 A fundamental concept of versioning is that repositories retain every iteration of each file, ensuring a comprehensive historical record.
 Yet, this meticulous documentation comes with a trade-off.
 Cloning repositories that encompass multiple versions of large files can rapidly consume disk space and impede fetch times.
 This situation calls for a more efficient solution.

-### Introducing Git Large File Storage (LFS)
 This building block explains the solution to this: **Git Large File Storage (LFS)**!

-The building block is structured into the following sections:
+It is structured into the following sections:
 - Git LFS
-  - 1. Installation
+  1. Installation
-  - 2. Explicit tracking
+  2. Explicit tracking
-  - 3. Resuming workflow
+  3. Resuming workflow
 - Advanced use cases
 - Storing extremely large files